echizenyayota/e-yota/wp-content/plugins/ewww-image-optimizer/readme.txt

 == Changelog ==

-* Feature requests can be viewed and submitted at https://github.com/nosilver4u/ewww-image-optimizer/labels/enhancement
-* If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

-= 5.1.2 =
-* added: disable native lazy-load attributes with EWWWIO_DISABLE_NATIVE_LAZY
-* added: ability to choose LQIP or blank placeholders for lazy load
-* changed: renaming ExactDN as Easy IO
-* changed: default to blank placeholders with Easy IO
-* changed: regenerated images are automatically re-optimized after running Image Regenerate & Select Crop plugin
-* fixed: low-quality placeholders sometimes had larger dimensions than necessary
-* fixed: database records and .webp images are not removed when Image Regenerate & Select Crop plugin deletes a thumbnail
-* fixed: path traversal protection preventing normal files from optimizing
-* fixed: Slider Revolution dummy.png not properly handled by Easy IO

-= 5.1.1 =
-* fixed: no optimization when escapeshellarg() is disabled
-* fixed: warning thrown by implode() when JS WebP is enabled with no WebP URLs

-= 5.1.0 =
-* added: WebP-only mode for Bulk Optimizer
-* added: JS WebP Rewriting for pull-mode CDNs via WebP URLS without Force WebP
-* added: JS WebP Rewriting zero-conf for WP Offload Media
-* added: force lossy PNG to WebP conversion with EWWW_IMAGE_OPTIMIZER_LOSSY_PNG2WEBP override (set to true)
-* changed: bulk optimizer runs wp_update_attachment_metadata() in separate request to avoid timeouts
-* fixed: WebP warning regarding missing modules displayed even if green WebP test image is working
-* fixed: Nextgen bulk actions not working
-* fixed: unable to regenerate existing thumbnails with Image Regenerate & Select Crop plugin
-* updated: WebP (cwebp) binary to version 1.0.3
-* updated: Pngquant binary to version 2.12.5
-* updated: cwebp requires Mac OS X 10.14
-* updated: FreeBSD 10 is EOL, version 11 is the supported/tested version

-= 5.0.0 =
-* added: use native lazy load attributes to supplement lazy loader and make placeholders more efficient
-* added: GCS sub-folder rewriting with ExactDN for cleaner URLs
-* added: option to optimize original versions of scaled images for WP 5.3
-* added: ability to erase optimization history from Tools page
-* changed: define EWWWIO_WPLR_AUTO (any value) to enable auto-optimize on images from WP/LR Sync
-* changed: thumbnails could be converted even if original was not
-* changed: Show Optimized Images table moved to Tools menu
-* fixed: full-size image optimization not deferred if scaled by WP 5.3
-* fixed: data-width and data-height attributes missing when JS WebP active
-* security: rewrote escapeshellarg() wrapper to be more secure
+* Feature requests can be viewed and submitted on our [feedback portal](https://feedback.ewww.io/b/features)
+* If you would like to help translate this plugin in your language, [join the team](https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/)

+= 6.3.0 =
+* added: EIO_LAZY_FOLD override to configure number of images above-the-fold that will be skipped by Lazy Load
+* added: Easy IO URLs for custom (non-WP) srcset markup
+* added: Easy IO support for CSS background images with relative URLs
+* fixed: Easy IO scaling not working on full-size images without srcset/responsive markup
+* fixed: WebP and Lazy Load function skip images dynamically created by Brizy builder
+* fixed: Easy IO conflict on Elementor preview pages
+* fixed: EXACTDN_CONTENT_WIDTH not effective at overriding $content_width during image_downsize filter

+= 6.2.5 =
+* added: Easy IO and Lazy Load support for AJAX responses from FacetWP
+* changed: Vimeo videos excluded from iframe lazy load
+* changed: use 'bg-image-crop' class on elements with CSS background images that need to be cropped by auto-scaling
+* fixed: sub-folder multi-site installs which use separate domains could not activate Easy IO, define EXACTDN_SUB_FOLDER to override
+* fixed: Lazy Load PNG placeholders cannot be cached if the WP_CONTENT_DIR location is read-only (notably on Pantheon servers)
+* fixed: is_amp() called too early
+* fixed: Fusion Builder (Avada) does not load when Lazy Load, WebP, or Easy IO options are enabled
+* fixed: png_alpha() check uses more memory than is available, causing some uploads to fail

+= 6.2.4 =
+* added: Multi-site domain-based installs can activate/register sites en masse, and directly upon site creation
+* changed: improved db upgrade routine for updated column
+* changed: JS WebP script moved back to page head
+* fixed: local PNG placeholders enabled with Easy IO when placeholder folder is not writable
+* fixed: WebP Rewriters not detecting upload URL correctly for CDN support
+* fixed: iframe lazy loading breaks Gravity Forms and FacetWP when parsing JSON
+* fixed: SQL error when running "wp-cli ewwwio optimize media" - props @komsitr
+* fixed: local savings query sometimes returns no results
+* fixed: PHP warnings when local tools are disabled

+= 6.2.3 =
+* fixed: db error when MariaDB 10.1 does not permit ALTER for setting default column value
+* fixed: Lazy Load missing placeholder folder when Easy IO is enabled

+= 6.2.2 =
+* added: disable Easy IO's "deep" integration with image_downsize filter via EIO_DISABLE_DEEP_INTEGRATION override
+* added: integration with JSON/AJAX respones from Spotlight Social Media Feeds plugin
+* changed: PNG placeholders are now inlined for less HTTP requests and better auto-scaling
+* changed: Bulk Optimizer processes images from oldest to newest for the Media Library
+* changed: Resize Detection uses minified JS and console logging suppressed unless using SCRIPT_DEBUG
+* fixed: Easy IO does not rewrite image (href) links if image_downsize integration has rewritten the img tag
+* fixed: Lazy Load throws error when ewww_webp_supported not defined in edge cases
+* fixed: front-end scripts loading for page builders when they shouldn't be
+* fixed: when using WP/LR Sync, EWWWIO_WPLR_AUTO does not trigger optimization for new images
+* fixed: img element search parsing JSON incorrectly
+* fixed: WebP uploads not resized to max dimensions

+= 6.2.1 =
+* fixed: Lazy Load regression prevents above-the-fold CSS background images from loading
+* fixed: WebP Conversion for CMYK images leaves empty color profile attached

+= 6.2.0 =
+* added: PHP-based WebP Conversion via GD/Imagick in free mode when exec() is disabled
+* added: enable -sharp_yuv option for WebP conversion with the EIO_WEBP_SHARP_YUV override
+* added: WebP Conversion for CMYK images
+* added: webp-supported conditional class added to body tag when JS WebP is active
+* added: WP-CLI command can be run with --webp-only option
+* added: Lazy Load for iframes, add 'iframe' in exclusions to disable
+* added: compatibility with S3 Uploads 3.x
+* added: preserve metadata and apply lossless compression to linked versions of images via Easy IO with EIO_PRESERVE_LINKED_IMAGES constant
+* added: Easy IO rewrites URLs in existing picture elements
+* changed: JS WebP scripts moved to beginning of page footer
+* changed: native lazy loading is now enabled for right-sized PNG placeholders, override with EIO_DISABLE_NATIVE_LAZY constant
+* changed: add resume ability to Delete Originals tool
+* changed: move Easy IO check-in to wp_cron
+* fixed: empty .webp images sometimes produced when cwebp encounters an error
+* fixed: Bulk Optimizer for NextGEN loading incorrect script
+* fixed: Bulk Optimizer for NextGEN fails to verify nonce for selective optimization
+* fixed: Last Optimized times for Optimized Images table were incorrect
+* fixed: Add Missing Dimensions overwrites smaller width/height attribute if only one is set
+* fixed: replacing an existing attribute (like width) with a numeric value is broken

 = Earlier versions =
 Please refer to the separate changelog.txt file.

-== Contact and Credits ==
+== Credits ==

 Written by [Shane Bishop](https://ewww.io) with special thanks to my [Lord and Savior](https://www.iamsecond.com/).
 Based upon CW Image Optimizer, which was written by [Jacob Allred](http://www.jacoballred.com/) at [Corban Works, LLC](http://www.corbanworks.com/).
 CW Image Optimizer was based on WP Smush.it.
 Jpegtran is the work of the Independent JPEG Group.
 PEL is the work of Martin Geisler, Lars Olesen, and Erik Oskam.
-ExactDN and HTML parsing classes based upon the Photon module from Jetpack.
+Easy IO and HTML parsing classes based upon the Photon module from Jetpack.